Film, journalism, digital media and language: how do these various communication systems shape the world around us, and our perception of it?

 Year One is aimed at developing your foundational understanding and sharpening your academic skills in writing and organising your work, finding and evaluating information resources, and working independently and in groups.
 In Years Two and Three, the wide choice of modules will allow you to choose options to suit your interests or focus on a specialist strand of study such as news media and society, screen and film studies, discourse and society, or culture, space and memory.
 See the module details page for further information.

 Choosing this subject as a Joint

-Communication and Media is an interdisciplinary area of study so it makes an excellent partner for 50:50 combinations with another subject of your choice.
+Media coverage represents the most important method for communicating key issues and developments in most subject areas to the wider world, so Communication and Media makes an excellent partner for 50:50 combinations with another subject of your choice.

 Department Key Facts